virgili0/Virgilio/Career Paths/Machine Learning Engineer Career Path/README.md

 TensorFlow is the de-facto standard for the major industry-sized companies that need to implement Machine Learning algorithms.
 It is built for scaling, with really cool features to parallelize training over multiple GPU's or devices.

 ### Up and Running with TensorFlow
-Assuming you have [Python stored in the variable PATH](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/), to install the Tensorflow library you just need to open a terminal inside you Python installation folder and run this command.
+Assuming you have [Python stored in the variable PATH](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/), to install the TensorFlow library you just need to open a terminal inside you Python installation folder and run this command.

 ```
 python pip install tensorflow